hasnainsaleem18/C-language-Codes/conditional_structures/README.md

 Read Me:

-This repository contains a set of C++ programs addressing various tasks.
+This repository contains a set of C programs addressing various tasks.
 Each program is designed to perform specific operations, such as finding the largest integer, checking even/odd numbers, calculating attendance for exam eligibility, determining leap years, and more.

 1. Find the Largest Integer:
    Reads two integers from the user.